ILIAS-eLearning/ILIAS/src/HTTP/README.md

 assigned or modified/overwritten, because this violates the immutability of these values in the HTTP request.
 The general replacement of the `Superglobals` for some 3rd-Party-Libraries however leads to problems, because these require an `array` and no `ArrayAccess` object (currently known for `SimpleSAMLphp`).
-Therefore, there is the possibility to override the `Superglobals` via an ini setting in the `client.ini.php` file:
+Therefore, there is the possibility to override the `Superglobals` via an ini setting in the `client.ini.php` file.

 ```
 [server]